-There are three main types of cloud computing deployment and each comes with their own unique benefits and tradeoffs.
+There are three main types of deployment and each comes with its own unique benefits and tradeoffs.

-Unlike public clouds, private clouds aren’t shared between multiple clients.
+Unlike the public, private clouds aren’t shared between multiple clients.

-Instead, companies create and manage their own cloud computing resources, privately delivered across their own secure and private network.
-One of the primary benefits of private clouds is their customizability as they can be designed specifically to fit the needs and wants of a company like yours.
+Instead, companies create and manage their own computing resources, privately delivered across their own secure and private network.
+One of the primary benefits of private is their customizability as they can be designed specifically to fit the needs and wants of a company.

-Hybrid clouds also offer greater flexibility to your company.
-You can even move your company’s applications and data between your public and private servers if desired.
+They offer greater flexibility to your company.
+You can even move applications and data between your public and private servers if desired.

 This cloud type is not cheap, however.
-Businesses typically use hybrid clouds when they’re in a situation that involves sensitive data that needs private storage but they also want to save on costs with the public cloud.
+Businesses typically use hybrid environments when they’re in a situation that involves sensitive data that needs private storage but they want to save on costs.